maximilianzuern/wiener-linien-dashboard/README.md

 The dashboard accepts up to 10 custom stop IDs.

 Metro A/C is not officially exposed as an air-conditioning field in the API.
-The app infers it from the `vehicle.foldingRamp` value in each departure.
+The app infers it from the `vehicle.foldingRamp` value for each metro departure.

 The requests to the Wiener Linien API are made on the server in [`app/services/wienerLinien.server.ts`](app/services/wienerLinien.server.ts).